sd-cnd/expressBookReviews/final_project/README.md

 This project is a backend application for managing book reviews, created as part of a hands-on lab and practice project.
 The application allows users to perform CRUD operations on book reviews with JWT and session authentication.
 The server-side application is implemented as a RESTful web service using Node.js and Express.js.

 ## Features
-- Retrieve a list of all books available in the bookshop
+- Retrieve a list of all books available in the bookshop.
-- Search for specific books based on ISBN, author names, and titles
+- Search for specific books based on ISBN, author names, and titles.
-- Retrieve reviews/comments for specified books
+- Retrieve reviews/comments for specified books.
-- Register as a new user
+- Register as a new user.
-- Login to the application
+- Login to the application.
-- Add a new review for a book (logged-in users only)
+- Add a new review for a book (logged-in users only).
-- Modify a book review (logged-in users can modify only their own reviews)
+- Modify a book review (logged-in users can modify only their own reviews).
-- Delete a book review (logged-in users can delete only their own reviews)
+- Delete a book review (logged-in users can delete only their own reviews).

 ## Installation
 To run this project locally, follow these steps:-